ServiceNowDevProgram/code-snippets/GlideAjax/Get choices from Decision Table/readme.md

+# Prerequisites
+## Decision table
 > [!IMPORTANT]
 > Create a Decision table with a result column of type '**Choice**'!
 > If you created the choices inside the Decision Table, make sure the values are noo long.
 They end up getting truncated in the sys_decision_answer table, and sebsequently the values stored in sys_choice will not much.
 So if necessary, change the default value to something short and unique, or use an existing choice list from sys_choice.

+## Variables in the Script Include
+> [!IMPORTANT]
+> Make sure the following variables have a valid value in your script include (rows 15-18)!
+* `var decisionTableId = '';`  The Sys ID of the decision table.
+Store in a system property and set with gs.getProperty().
+* `var dtInput1 = 'u_catalog_item';`  Make sure you set this to the technical name of the first input of your Decision Table.
+It will always start with u_.
+If unsure, check the **sys_decision_input** table.
+* `var dtInput2 = 'u_catalog_variable';` Make sure you set this to the technical name of the second input of your Decision Table, if you have one.
+Multiply as needed (if you have more inuts), or remove / comment out if not.
+* `var resultColumn = 'u_choice_result';` Set this to the technical name of the result column that contains your choices

+## Variables in the client script